michaelsimmonds/WDI-Project-04-Sunset-Barlevard/README.md

 Beth Swingler | Bete Yemane | Michael Simmonds

 ### Project Brief
 The brief for this project was to create a full-stack app with a PostgreSQL/Python back-end and a React front-end.
-We were also tasked with testing the front-end using one functional react component and one classical component.
+We were also tasked with testing one functional component and one classical component in the React front-end.

 ### Timeframe
 7 days